Summary

 ELIGIBILITY: At Colorado Outdoors, we encourage everyone to practice ethical photography.
 This means keeping your distance, respecting animals and the law (no trespassing and no stopping in areas where it is unsafe or illegal to do so).
 Learn and follow the laws and regulations of local, state and national parks.
 Do not submit photographs of captive animals (zoos, game farms, rescues, etc.).
 Do not destroy habitat to get a better photographic angle.
 Do not use drones for wildlife images.
 Animals need to be Colorado natives in Colorado locations, with a few exceptions.
 Landscape photographs can be taken anywhere it is legal to do so, but preference will be given to images taken in state parks, state trust lands and state wildlife areas managed by Colorado Parks and Wildlife (CPW).
 Photographs of people participating in activities overseen by CPW will also be considered.
 Photos may not have been previously submitted to (or taken on assignment for) Colorado Outdoors.
 Photos must have been taken by the person submitting the entries and may not infringe on the copyright of others.

 From this point forward, if it is discovered entrants have not followed the above rules in the images they submit, they will be disqualified.
-SUBMITTING PHOTOS: Submissions will be accepted Sept.
-15, 2023 through Oct.
-15, 2023.
-You may submit up to 50 photos.

 Contributors can send their files via digital transfer to this email colooutdoors.submission@state.co.us.
-They can also be sent via Dropbox or by online large file-transfer services like WeTransfer, Hightail or FileSender.
+They can also be sent via Dropbox or by online large-file-transfer services like WeTransfer, Hightail or FileSender.
 Make sure file folder sharing is available through November.
 Images can also be sent via mail on CD/DVD or flashdrives (they will not be returned).

 Colorado Outdoors Photography Issue Submissions, 6060 Broadway Denver, CO 80216, c/o Wayne D. Lewis

-Label each file with how you want your credit and the species.
+Label each file with how you want your credit to read and the species.
 For example, a mule deer photo by John J. Smith would be labeled John-J-Smith-mule-deer.TIFF.
 Digital images should be submitted as uncompressed 8-bit TIFF files or high-resolution JPEGs with a minimum resolution of 2400 x 3600 pixels.
 Please do not upsize.
 We prefer digital files that have only little or no color correction or sharpening.
 We may ask to see the RAW file before publishing.
 Some of this work must be performed on our end, in order to optimize photos correctly for process-color magazine printing.

-7 Responses
+24 Responses

 What is the limit of images that can be entered into the Colorado Outdoors Photo Contest shown above